 There’s something that’s just so satisfying about making something with your own two hands.
 Whether you’re a crafting guru who relishes in crafting your own clothes and furnishings or you’ve simply got a mind to become one, finding the best sewing machine for your needs is a great first step to becoming the DIY master you’ve always wanted to be.
 Keep reading to learn more about them — and how to perfect the art of sewing — below.

 How do sewing machines work?

-Unlike manual sewing methods, which see artisans pulling a needle of thread through a piece of material, repositioning it to form a stitch, then pulling it back through the other side, sewing machines use two totally separate threads — one of which is fed from above and another that's fed from a "bobbin" reel below — in a process known as lock stitching.
+Unlike manual sewing, which sees artisans pulling a needle of thread through a piece of material, repositioning it to form a stitch, then pulling it back through the other side, sewing machines use two totally separate threads — one of which is fed from above and another that’s fed from a “bobbin” reel below —to thread items in a process known as lock stitching.

-There are different sewing machines for various needs, however.
-If you’ll be working with accessories, such as bags and belts, it would be best to look for a sewing machine that is made particularly for thick fabrics, like leather and denim.
-Alternately, if you want to make soft furnishings, including sheets, throws, and pillows, a sewing machine with a long arm would be helpful for navigating those longer fabrics.
+Not all sewing machines are created equally.
+In fact, there are several different sewing machines for various needs.
+If you’ll be working with accessories, such as bags and belts, for instance, it would be best to look for a machine that’s made specifically for thick fabrics, such a leather and denim.
+Alternately, if you want to make soft furnishings, like sheets, throws, and pillows, a sewing machine with a long arm would be helpful for navigating the longer fabrics involved for this work.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.